 Step 5: Market Environmental Filters

-Often when designing a system, it's essential to keep the big picture in mind.
+When designing a system, it's essential to remember the big picture.
 What is the overall market doing?

-Market environmental filters is a term I use to describe the overall market conditions for the instrument you're trading.
-These are the large macro-level pictures that appear on the daily or weekly charts.
+Market environmental filters are a term I use to describe the overall market conditions for the instrument you're trading.
+These large macro-level pictures appear on the daily or weekly charts.

 This large macro picture can be applied to any market.
-For example, when looking at a daily chart, the market can be either in a bull market, bear market, or perhaps in a range-bound market.
+For example, when looking at a daily chart, the market can be either in a bull, bear, or range-bound market.
 To keep things simple, we can use the binary technique to divide a market: bullish or bearish.

 A bull or bear market regime filter divides the market into modes: bullish or bearish.
 Often this is done so you can trade with the major market trend.

 For example, only take long trades during a bull market and step aside or short during a bear market.
 That is, only take long trades during a bull market and take short trades during a bear market.
-It's a simple concept and many discretionary traders take into account the overall trend of the market before opening a new position.
-You will find that not fighting the major market trend could very well improve your system drastically.
+It's a simple concept, and many discretionary traders consider the market's overall trend before opening a new position.
+Not fighting the major market trend could improve your system drastically.

-Of course, you do not have to stop by merely dividing the market into two regimes (bull or bear market).
+Of course, you do not have to stop by dividing the market into two regimes (bull or bear market).
 You could divide the market into three regimes.
 Bull, Bear, and range bound.
-This begins to complicate your system more but might be worth looking into.
+This complicates your system more, but it might be worth looking into.

-Another market characteristic that is common for all markets is the strength of a trend.
+Another common market characteristic for all markets is the strength of a trend.
 A market may be in a bull regime, but how strong is the trend?
-Is the market rising fast, or is it a weak trend.
-By measuring the strength of the trend, we can further divide the market to make our trading system more adaptive.
+Is the demand rising fast, or is it a weak trend?
+We can further divide the market by measuring the trend's strength to make our trading system more adaptive.
 By introducing trend strength, we now create four distinct market environments that can be used to determine how an automated system trades.

-The point of this step is to explore other trade filters, exit methods, and entry methods so we may incorporate these rules into our final trading system.
+This step aims to explore other trade filters, exit methods, and entry methods so we may incorporate these rules into our final trading system.
 During this step, we are interested in not only if we can improve our system but does the new rule demonstrate robustness.
-Just as shown above, we'll Stress Test our filters by following the same principles.
+As shown in the previous step above, we'll stress test our filters by following the same principles.

-In general, the more trading rules you optimize together, the more likely your system will suffer from being overly optimized.
-It's essential to make an attempt to keep your trading system as simple as possible.
-If you only take away one concept from this article, make it this one because over-optimizing is an area where many people stumble.
-To help avoid curve fitting, the key is independent testing of each rule.
+Generally, the more trading rules you optimize together, the more likely your system will need to be optimized.
+It's essential to keep your trading system as simple as possible.
+If you only take one concept from this article, make it this one because over-optimizing is an area where many people need help.
+To help avoid curve fitting, the independent testing of each rule is vital.

 What does Independent Testing mean?
 Let's say you have a simple moving average crossover system.
 You then wish to test a trailing stop and a trend-strength indicator to filter trades.
 So we have the following items to test: